HTTPArchive/almanac.httparchive.org/src/content/en/2020/media.md

   )
 }}

-Considering smaller devices, both in terms of the constraints of the available space to express ourselves, but also how easy and natural it is to turn the device in-hand, to be in portrait or landscape mode, there is some interesting potential for using the orientation media query.
+Mobile devices have small, constricted viewports, and are easy to turn from portrait to landscape mode in the hand.
+There is some interesting, underutilized potential for using the orientation media query.

 Example syntax: